richardschneider/net-ipfs-engine/doc/articles/cancellation.md

 # Cancelling a request

-All requests to the IPFS server can be cancelled by supplying an optional [CancellationToken](xref:System.Threading.CancellationToken).
+All requests to the IPFS engine can be cancelled by supplying an optional [CancellationToken](xref:System.Threading.CancellationToken).
 When the token is cancelled, a [TaskCanceledException](xref:System.Threading.Tasks.TaskCanceledException)